Junyoung-Shin-22/wordle/README.md

 Solving Wordle in hard mode is usually faster, but less optimal.

-1. For the first round, enter 'lares' into Wordle.
+1. For the first round, enter 'serai' or 'lares' into Wordle.
-1. Enter the suggested word into Wordle ()
+1. Enter the suggested word into Wordle
+1. Enter the result from Wordle into the script as a five-digit number (Grey: 0, Green: 1, Yellow: 2)